List of discontinued photographic films: Luckyfilm

-Lucky Group Corporation in Baoding, Héběi province, China produced a range of colour, black and white, and chromogenic black and white consumer films.
-Colour film was produced initially in conjunction with Kodak after signing a 20-year partnership which Kodak ended in 2007 after four years.
+Lucky Group Corporation in Baoding, Héběi province, China produced a range of color, black and white, and chromogenic black and white consumer films.
+Color film was produced initially in conjunction with Kodak after signing a 20-year partnership which Kodak ended in 2007 after four years.
 Production of all consumer films ceased in 2012.
 In 2017 Luckyfilm, an offshoot of Lucky Group re-released an improved black and white film for the consumer market, however this had ceased to be available by 2019.